Panorama of Beauregard and Combe Danoi across open fields and paths.

 Park in the small car park at the end of the access road to the hamlet of Les Bergonnes.

-(S/E) Walk about 30 metres along the road, turn left and then immediately right onto a wide dirt track that leads to the Croix des Terments.
+(S/E) Walk about thirty metres along the road, turn left then immediately right onto a wide dirt track leading to the Croix des Terments.

-(2) Turn left to climb up to the Beauregard site and its splendid panorama of the Mont Blanc massif.
+(2) Turn left to climb towards the Beauregard site and its splendid view of the Mont Blanc massif.

-(3) A picnic is entirely possible and even recommended here.
-Then descend the meadow.
+(3) A picnic is perfectly possible here and even recommended.
+Then head back down the meadow.

-(2) Here, things get complicated or interesting.
-Leave the path you took to climb up and head straight south-southeast, zigzagging through the successive clearings.
-Join a wide dirt track and turn left to follow it for about 200 metres, passing under the high-voltage power lines.
+(2) Here, things get a bit tricky – or rather, interesting.
+Leave the path you took on the way up and head straight south-southeast, zigzagging through a series of clearings.
+Join a wide dirt track and turn left, following it for about 200 metres as you pass under the high-voltage power lines.

-(5) About a hundred metres further on, turn right and continue climbing until you reach a T-junction.
+(5) About a hundred metres further on, turn right and continue uphill to a T-junction.

 (6) Turn right and continue for about 300 metres.

-(7) Leave the path, turn left at a right angle and climb up to the edge of the clearing or slightly into the pine forest to cross the hill and reach Combe Danoi.
-From there, turn right and climb north-north-west, following the cattle track, or not, the aim being to reach the bottom of the valley.
-Freedom!
+(7) Then leave the path, turn left at a right angle to climb to the edge of the clearing or slightly into the planted pine forest to cross the hill and reach Combe Danoi.
+From there, turn right and head north-north-west, following the cattle track or not, the aim being to reach the bottom of the valley.
+You’re free to go!

-Geologists who accompanied me on this hike explained that the entire valley is a complex and extensive collapse.
+Geologists who accompanied me on this hike explained that the valley, in its entirety, is a complex and extensive collapse.

-Continue until you reach a grassy path, which you should take to the left.
+Continue until you come to a grassy path, which you should take to the left.

-(8) Leave the path by turning left to join another, well-marked path (GRP® Tour du Valromey), which you take on the left.
-At the next crossroads, turn right, passing under the power lines, and continue to the second clearing.
+(8) Leave the path by turning left to join another, well-marked path (GRP®® Tour du Valromey), which you follow to the left.
+At the next junction, turn right, passing under the power lines, and continue to the second clearing.

-(9) Leave this wide path again and turn right, climbing through a series of clearings heading north until you reach the edge of the wooded area.
+(9) Leave this wide path again to turn right and climb through a series of clearings heading north until you reach the edge of the woodland.

-(10) Turn right, then immediately left, following the contour line, until you reach the path you took at the very beginning.
+(10) Head right, then immediately left, following the contour line, and finally reach the path taken at the very start.
 Turn left to quickly return to the car park (S/E).

 Waypoints